-The liabilities of the company are the amount that they owe to another party where such party can be the supplier of goods & services, lender of money, or any other party to whom the company is liable to pay in the future.
-The liability is mostly settled by paying cash or sometimes by transferring any other economic benefit to the concerned party.
+The company owes liabilities to another party, including suppliers of goods and services, lenders of money, or any other party to whom the company must pay in the future.
+The company mostly settles these liabilities by paying cash or transferring other economic benefits to the concerned party.

-The liabilities of the business are divided majorly into two categories:
+The liabilities of the business are primarily divided into two categories:

 Examples of Liability

 The examples of liability are as follows:

 - Accounts payable: The company owes a short-term obligation to its creditors who have provided goods and services on credit, and the company is yet to pay them within a year.

 - Bank overdrafts: The bank allows customers to overdraw amounts exceeding their available bank account balance.

 - Short-term debts: The company has borrowed funds from banks and other institutions, which must be repaid within one year.

 - Accrued expenses: The company has unpaid expenses, such as rent and salaries payable, that it needs to pay within a year.